 Now, the S Corporation also has some disadvantages.
 As a corporate entity, owners are required to file or maintain many federal and state documents including Articles of Incorporation and corporate minutes.
 Like the C Corp, the rules and regulations that govern this type of business entity are extremely complex.
 They may even require a multi-faceted understanding of accounting that many lay-people do not possess.

 S Corporations also have stock restrictions that C Corps don’t have.
 While C Corporations can buy and trade multiple types of stocks, S Corps can only use one class of stock; however the stock can have different voting rights: non-voting stock, voting stock, limited stock, general stock, etc. When it comes to planning, shareholders could run into problems if they are trying to do advanced estate planning.
 Therefore, they would need the help and assistance a good CPA and CFP® could provide.

 Unseen in business structures up to this point in our descriptions, the S Corporation requires all shareholders and officers within the company to take a “reasonable” salary, even if the company is not making a profit.
-This could be very problematic for new business owners who may experience loss rather than profit during their first one to three years of operation.
+This could be very problematic for new business owners who may experience a loss rather than profit during their first one to three years of operation.

 For entrepreneurs who want the flexibility and control Sole Proprietorships or General Partnerships provide but desire the liability protection of a corporation, a Limited Liability Company may be the answer for you.
 Quickly becoming one of the most popular types of business entities, the LLC is simpler and more flexible than a corporation.
 It offers the flow-through taxation that individually operated companies enjoy.
 Yet, it separates the individual owner from the business and its liabilities.